Learn how to support compliance through faster literature screening and management.

 Review Period End | Enter the first date of the review.
 Use the calendar to select the date or enter the date manually. |

-Product | The primary product that applies to the review.
-Select a Product from the drop-down or use the Advanced Search ( ![]() |
+Product | Select the primary Product that applies to the review from the drop-down or use the Advanced Search (![]() |

-Product Family | The product family that applies to the review.
-Select a Product Family from the drop-down or use the Advanced Search icon to use filters and refine your search. |
+Product Family | Select the Product Family that applies to the review from the drop-down or use the Advanced Search icon to use filters and refine your search. |

 Review Type | Select the type of review from the picklist: